jeanpolbac/photomanagementapp/README.md

 - **Merge Conflicts:** We faced merge conflicts while fetching from our remote repository.
 These conflicts were related to issues with the .idea folder in IntelliJ and the DS_Store file on macOS.
 To resolve this, we added the DS_Store file to the gitignore file and updated the SDK Language to version 17, ensuring consistency among team members.
 - **Creating Cucumber Testing Step Definitions:** We encountered a challenge in creating step definitions for Cucumber testing.
 To overcome this, we needed to invalidate caches from IntelliJ IDE, enabling smoother progress in our testing efforts.
 - **Testing Public Endpoints:** Determining the most effective approach to test whether a given endpoint is a valid public endpoint posed a challenge.
-We decided to use an assertFalse method to check that the status code is not equal to code _400 Bad Request_, indicating that the endpoint had been reached.
+We decided to use an assertFalse method to check that the status code is not equal to code _403 Forbidden_, indicating that the endpoint had been reached.
 - **Creating a Default Album:** We struggled with establishing the logic to automatically save a default album in a user's album list when they register for an account.
 Our initial solution to address this, was to add ```cascade = CascadeType.ALL``` to the User/Album relationship within the User model.
 We also updated the User Service ```createUser()``` method to initialize the list of albums to be able to  create and add a default album to the users album list.
 An unforeseen side effect of using CascadeType.ALL was that it prevented deletion of user albums from the database.
 After spending time reviewing the code for errors and reviewing the Console Log, we discovered that the issue was being created by our Seed file where we neglected to save the default album before assigning it to the user.
 After saving the the default album and removing the cascade type, the issue was successfully resolved.

 ## Installation Instructions